ukrishnas/LPSharp/LPBench/README.md

 - GLOP dual simplex is 20% slower than its primal simplex.
 We tried with default and modified perturbation cost settings.
 The modified ones are better.
   Generally, GLOP dual is slightly more fragile than its primal simplex.
+- Qap12 does not lend itself to dual simplex.
+We see this with qap15 in the Plato benchmark too.
+Some problems are easier to solve with one technique.
+  GLOP dual simplex could not solve qap12.

 ## Plato results